 Scraping all day may be doable, while fitting drywall, mudding, and seam taping may be less appealing.

 Remember, it is better to spend a little more money and be happy with the final product than to find yourself in the middle of a botched job that may be much harder to repair and correct halfway through.

-You could try giving it a shot in a smaller room and if it doesn’t work out hire a contractor instead.
-Remember shoddy workmanship is going to be just as bad as having the popcorn ceiling when it comes time to sell your place.
+You could try giving it a shot in a smaller room, and if it doesn’t work out, hire a contractor instead.
+Remember, shoddy workmanship will be just as bad as having the popcorn ceiling when it comes time to sell your place.
 Ceiling popcorn removal almost always looks better when done by a pro.

 How Much Does Removing Popcorn Ceilings Cost

 You can try to reduce the cost by removing all furniture before professionals arrive.
-It would also be prudent to test the ceiling for asbestos first to find out whether removal can be done safely without assistance.
+It would also be prudent to test the ceiling for asbestos to determine whether removal can be done safely without assistance.
 Otherwise, you can plan on these items being an additional expense.

 See a Video on How to Remove Popcorn Ceilings